Akemi's Anime World

 Switch to Full Review

 Oh My Goddess! has long been a fan favorite, and deservedly so--it has to be one of the sweetest anime series ever made.
-The story has its share of comedy, and dramatic moments too, but the overriding theme is just a good old fashioned so-sweet-your-teeth-hurt romance; you're just not going to find a cuter love comedy anywhere.
-The character and costume design are lovely, the art a pleasure to look at, and the veteran Japanese voice cast--Belldandy's pleasantly melodic voice in particular--everything you could hope for.
+The story has its share of comedy, and dramatic moments too, but the overriding theme is just a good old fashioned so-sweet-your-teeth-hurt romance; you're just not going to find a cuter romantic comedy anywhere.
+The character and costume design are lovely, the art a pleasure to look at, the character animation is outstanding, and the veteran Japanese voice cast--Belldandy's pleasantly melodic voice in particular--everything you could hope for.

 If you would even consider watching a sweet love comedy, this is the one to get.